watermelonwolverine/dungeondraft_maps/README.md

 # How to find out which asset packs were active for a map?

 Open the dungeondraft_map file with a text editor (like Notepad++).
 You will see text in json format.
 Under `header` -> `asset_manifest` you will find all asset packs listed that were active when the map was last saved.
-This doesn't mean any all packs were actually used though.
+This doesn't mean all packs were actually used though.
 This is an important difference because I always activate all my packages but usually don't use them all.

 ## Optional: Find out which asset packs were used